luoluomeng/xbox_wakeup-go/README.md

 xbwake <ip address> <live id>
 ```

-If you are waking your XBOX through WAN, the <ip address> is your external IP.
+If you are waking your XBOX through WAN, the "ip address" is your external IP.
-If you are waking your XBOX through Lan and VPN, the <ip address> is the XBOX's LAN IP.
+If you are waking your XBOX through Lan and VPN, the "ip address" is the XBOX's LAN IP.
 Your Live device ID can be found at Settings -> System -> Console info on your XBOX.
 NOTE: Please don't share this information to anyone.